Skip to content

 Operation Method

-For single-machine deployed DataFlux Func, resource limits can be implemented by modifying the configuration ({installation directory}/docker-stack.yaml) and adding deploy.resources for the corresponding service.
+For standalone deployments of DataFlux Func, resource limits can be implemented by modifying the configuration ({installation directory}/docker-stack.yaml), adding deploy.resources for the corresponding service.

 Refer to Official Documentation